A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: INTRODUCTION

-We developed a modular multi-objective software framework (see Fig.~\ref{fig:framenetwork}) where the core functionality is decoupled from the ``forward solver'' and the optimizer.
-To that end, we use a master/slave mechanism where a master process governs a set of slave processes given some computational tasks to complete.
-This separation allows to easily interchange optimizer algorithms, forward solvers and optimization problems.
-A ``pilot'' coordinates all efforts between the optimization algorithm and the forward solver.
+A modular multi-objective software framework was developed (see Fig.~\ref{fig:framenetwork}) where the core functionality of the optimizer is decoupled from the ``beam dynamics'' but fully integrated in the OPAL framework.
+To that end, we use a master/slave mechanism where a master process governs a set of slave processes given some computational tasks (beam dynamics simulation) to complete.
+This separation allows easy interchange of optimization algorithms, forward solvers and optimization problems.
+A ``pilot'' coordinates all efforts between the optimization algorithm and the beam dynamics task.
+In the following sections, we will also use the notion of ``forward solver'' to indicate the beam dynamics task.
 This forms a robust and general framework for massively parallel multi-objective optimization.
-Currently the framework offers one concrete optimization algorithm, an evolutionary algorithm employing a \textsc{NSGAII} selector \cite{pisa}.
-Normally, simulation based approaches are plagued by the trade-of between level of detail and time to solution.
-We address this problem by using forward solvers with different time and resolution complexity.
+Currently the framework offers one concrete optimization algorithm, an evolutionary algorithm employing a \textsc{NSGA-II} selector \cite{pisa}.
+Normally, simulation based approaches are plagued by the trade off between level of detail and time to solution.
+This problem is addressed later in Section~(\ref{awa:subsection:test}) by using forward solvers with different time and resolution complexity.

-The framework discussed here, incorporates the following three contributions: \begin{enumerate} \item Implementation of a scalable optimization algorithm capable of approximating Pareto fronts in high dimensional spaces, \item design and implementation of a modular framework that is simple to use and deploy on large scale computation resources, and \item demonstrating the usefulness of the proposed framework on a real world application in the domain of particle accelerators. \end{enumerate}
+The framework discussed here, incorporates the following three contributions: \begin{enumerate} \item Implementation of a scalable optimization algorithm capable of approximating Pareto fronts in high dimensional spaces, \item design and implementation of a modular framework that is simple to use and deploy on large scale computational resources, and \item demonstration of the usefulness of the proposed framework on a real world application in the domain of particle accelerators.
+This is done with the optimization problem set as the high charge photoinjector at the AWA. \end{enumerate}

-Here, we will focus on a real world application arising from PSI's \textsc{SwissFEL}~\cite{pedr:10} activities, which have an immediate and a long-range impact, by optimizing important parameters of PSI's \textsc{250 MeV injector} test facility (and later for the full PSI \textsc{SwissFEL}).

 The next section introduces the notation of multi-objective optimization theory and describes the first implemented optimizer.
-In Section~\ref{sec:framework} we discuss the implementation of the framework.
+In Section~\ref{sec:framework}, the implementation of the framework is discussed.
 We introduce the employed forward-solver in Section~\ref{sec:forward-solver}.
-A validation and a proof of concept application of a beam dynamics problem is discussed in Section~\ref{sec:experiments}.
+A validation and a proof of concept application in the beam dynamics problems mentioned above is discussed in Section~\ref{sec:experiments}.